mdogan/mdogan.github.io/_posts/2014-08-15-spurious-wakeups-are-real.md

 layout: post
 title: Spurious wakeups are real!
 published: true
-tags: java, concurrency, hazelcast
+tags: java concurrency hazelcast
-comments: false
+comments: true
 ---

 Most probably you heard *spurious wakeup* term many times, you read it in many API docs.
 But have you actually seen it in the wild?
 Is it real?